sigoden/htte/docs/plugin.md

     email: john@jacob
 ```
 If the resposne data have property email and its value is `john@jacob`, pass.
-If ommited the `!@object`, hest will asset the response have only property email.
+If ommited the `!@object`, htte will asset the response have only property email.

-Hest wll do full-equal compartion on object.
+Htte wll do full-equal compartion on object.
 Any extra properties or miss properties will fail.